Juozas Krikštaponis

-Juozas Krikštaponis (1 March 1921 – 12 January 1945) was a Lithuanian anti-Soviet partisan and founder of the Vytis military district.
+Juozas Krikštaponis (1 March 1912 – 12 January 1945) was a Lithuanian anti-Soviet partisan and founder of the Vytis military district.

 Biography

 Early life and military service

-Juozas Krikštaponis was born on 1 March 1921 in Užulėnis.
+Juozas Krikštaponis was born on 1 March 1912 in Užulėnis.
 His father, Jonas Krikštaponis, was a book smuggler who smuggled books from present-day Kaliningrad.
 His mother, Morta Krikštaponienė, was a sister of Antanas Smetona.
 Krikštaponis attended primary school in Užugiris, and later was educated at the Raguva Gymnasium and Marijampolė Gymnasium.
 After his mother's encouragement, Krikštaponis enrolled in the War School of Kaunas, graduating on 15 September 1934 with the rank of junior lieutenant and being assigned to the 2nd Infantry Regiment.
-On 31 December 1936, Krikštaponas was promoted to lieutenant.
+On 31 December 1936, Krikštaponis was promoted to lieutenant.
 On 19 August 1938, Krikštaponis became a squad leader.
 That same year, he married Kunigunda Sliesoraitytė, with whom he had no children.
 Around 1939 Krikštaponis was promoted to captain.

 Occupation

 After the Soviet Union occupied Lithuania, on 3 October 1940, Krikštaponis was made an instructor of physical education at the 29th Lithuanian Territorial Rifle Corps 184th division.
 After Operation Barbarossa, Krikštaponis deserted from the Red Army.